 A long exposure photograph looking North West from the coast of Sleat near Tarskavaig.
 The low-level setting sun highlights the rocks with a view of Bla Bheinn in the background.

 A crisp morning photograph of the coloured houses on the pier in Portree.
-The clam harbour water reflects the building creating a fantastic shot.
+The calm harbour water reflects the building creating a fantastic shot.

 The Fairy Pools are one of the most famous locations on Skye.
 This photograph was taken on a summers evening with the sunshine highlighting the surrounding hills.